min2ha/ukwa-site/content/target/15943/index.en.md

   "subject": "Scottish Government"
 }

-# Commissioner for Ethical Standards in Public Life in Scotland

 Commissioner for Ethical Standards in Public Life in Scotland investigates complaints about public standards and regulates public appointments.